fmillion-mnsu/cs480-f23/SYLLABUS.md

 During our scheduled classroom time, we will engage actively with the material, utilizing activities including:

 - Students making individual short presentations on assigned topics
-- Group discussions about the content
+- Class discussions about the content
-- Small team sessions focused on solving specific technical exercises and programming problems directly related to the homework
+- Group sessions focused on solving specific technical exercises and programming problems related to the course project
-- Short content reviews led by the instructor

 The main benefits of taking this “Flipped Classroom” approach are:

 1. As a student, you get a significant amount of personal attention from the instructor
 2. As the instructor, I have clear insight into how you personally are doing with the course material, so that I do my best to help you
 3. You, as a student, learn much more overall, and absorb what you learn much more deeply and permanently
-4. It’s a much more efficient use of your 80 hours for the course
+4. It’s a much more efficient use of your time for the course
 5. It’s much more fun than sitting in lectures and then struggling on your own with homework!

 ## Individually Assigned Short Presentations